reduardo7/php-xdie/README.md

 # Description

-It is a PHP function to help a PHP developer, used for debug a PHP script insted of "print_r" or "var_dump".
+It is a PHP function to help a PHP developer, used for debug a PHP script insted of "print_r" or "var_export".

 Using this function, you can see a "HTML" with details, and a readable text in console.